Vevesta/VevestaX/README.md

-# Library to track ML experiments, automatic EDA as well as GitHub checkins in 2 lines of code
+# Library to track ML experiments, do extensive EDA as well as GitHub checkins all in 2 lines of code
 VevestaX is an open source Python package for ML Engineers and Data Scientists.
 It does the following:

 * Automatic EDA on the data